Ticketpark/api-docs/docs/cookbook/create-options.md

 You can add as many ticket options to a ticket option group as you want.
 The ticket buyer will be able to select 1 per group.

 This can also be used for simple yes/no questions.
-Imagine a ticket option group with name `Do you need an audio guide?` and the according ticket options `Yes` and `No`.
+Imagine a ticket option group with the name `Do you need an audio guide?` and the ticket options `Yes` and `No`.

 ---
 ### 3. Add limitations for ticket options